Updated: Sep 15

 Assuming you have no pre-payment penalty, conveyancing fees and administrative fees will still prevail = $3,000

-Now, let’s see what happens in scenario B, where you guys decide to pay for the ABSD for the second, smaller property which costs $850,000.
+Now let's see what happens in scenario B, where you decide to buy the 2nd property under your sole name and pay ABSD for it.

 In this particular scenario, it would make much more sense to pay for the ABSD, rather than decouple, if your reason for decoupling is to avoid the ABSD.